Innovative Media Research and Extension Team

 Amy previously worked as an agricultural editor and an equestrian coach at NMSU and now spends her spare time wrangling kids and playing the fiddle (sometimes at the same time).
 She is a fan of the treadmill desk.

 Laura creates event registrations and assists with websites for ACES departments.
 Laura has a Master's in Education with emphasis in Learning Technologies.
-She has been at NMSU for 19 years and has worked under the Graduate School, ICT, and Accounts Receivable departments.
+She has been at NMSU for 22 years and has previously worked for the Graduate School, ICT, and Accounts Receivable departments.

 Ratey the Math Cat

 Ratey is a 2010 graduate of NMSU with a BS degree in applied mathematics.
 At the lab, he provides voice talent and continuous rate / ratio calculations.
 His favorite part of his job is getting to scold people.